 Value added tax in the catering industry:

-The VAT rate for food (not drinks) in the restaurant industry is set to decrease from 19 to seven percent – as was the case during the COVID-19 pandemic from mid-2020 to the end of 2022.
-This reduction will no longer be temporary, but permanent.
-The Federal Council still needs to approve the law on December 19th for it to come into effect.
+The VAT rate for food (not drinks) in the restaurant industry has been reduced from 19 to seven percent – as was the case during the COVID-19 pandemic from mid-2020 to the end of 2022.
+This reduction is no longer temporary, but permanent.
+The Federal Council approved the legislation on December 19, 2025.
 Read more here!

 Business start-up in 24 hours: